- Undergraduate Admissions+

 At Pembroke, we recognise that financial worries can be a concern for students and their families.
 We also recognise that your financial situation is personal and you may be concerned about discussing it with others.

-To talk confidentially about finanancial matters or for more details about the below funds, please contact our Student Support Advisor: firstname.lastname@example.org
+To talk confidentially about financial matters or for more details about the below funds, please contact Kirstie Morris (Academic Support Officer); firstname.lastname@example.org.

 For a whole host of information about fees and funding, including living costs and how to apply for government support, visit the Oxford University Fees & Funding pages.

-Applicants must complete a financial assessment in their application for UK Government Funding and consent to share their household income with the University.
+Applicants must complete a financial assessment in their application for UK Government Funding and share their household income with the University.

 You do not have to make a separate application for an Oxford Bursary, and eligible students will receive a letter from the Student Funding Office explaining their entitlement.